Buckhead in Atlanta in Fulton County, Georgia — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Georgia Historical Society series list.
 A significant historical month for this entry is July 1784.

 Location.
-Marker has been reported missing.
-It was located near 33° 49.559′ N, 84° 25.625′ W. Marker was in Atlanta, Georgia, in Fulton County.
-It was in Buckhead.
-Marker was on Peachtree Battle Avenue, 0.1 miles east of Bohler Road NW, on the left when traveling east.
+33° 49.559′ N, 84° 25.625′ W. Marker is in Atlanta, Georgia, in Fulton County.
+It is in Buckhead.
+It is on Peachtree Battle Avenue 0.1 miles east of Bohler Road NW, on the left when traveling east.
 Touch for map.
-Marker was in this post office area: Atlanta GA 30309, United States of America.
+Marker is in this post office area: Atlanta GA 30309, United States of America.
 Touch for directions.

 Regarding Green Bone Creek.
 The movements described on this marker were part of the Battle of Peachtree Creek, General John Bell Hood's first action after being given command of the Army of Tennessee replacing General Joseph E. Johnston.